kauemendes/PrintAllVariables/README.md

       - upper - For upper case variables
       - lower - For lower case variables
       - Leave as it is - For let the variables be at was written.

 The second parameter is the variable separator.
 At this version the separator included to be replaced is: dot, underscore and hyphen.
 The replacement will only occur on the name of the variables.
 You can choose whatever separator suits you.

+- filtered_variables: Add the variables you want to manipulate, the variables value or name only will be change if is into this parameter
+- change_variable_value or change_variable_name: If setted with true will manipulate the value or name respectively.

 # Contribution